eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

     Comparable&lt;Natural>.compare(0)(num);
 </pre>

 Don't worry if you can't make sense of that right now.
-And actually I'm skipping over some details here, that's not quite *exactly* how Method is defined.
+A few details are being glossed over here, that's not quite *exactly* how Method is defined.
 But we'll come back to this in a future installment.
 Let's get back to the current topic.